wbcodenu/Earth-211-Final-Project/README.md

 # Earth-211-Final-Project
 An Earth Science data analysis project

+#Final Project Submission
+An analysis of how metal concentration varies with energy use type both in the form of a time series and by state.
+Final report is in the "Final Report" section.
+All parts of the final report are summarized or include more detail in the individual sections.
+Result summaries are in the results section, final figures and tables are in figures and tables, and references are in references.
+The source data can be found in the raw data folder and the code folder contains r code made in an rmd file.
+The raw data is sourced using a computer path, so that may need to be uptaded if downloaded to check the code.

 # Midpoint Check In
 Part 3.
 Develop at least 2 possible research questions